 P/B (price to book value per share ratio): this is the price of the stock (share price) divided by the book value (per share) of a company.
 As an example, if company ABC was worth $100, and the book value per share was $90, then the P/B ratio would be 1.11.

 This rule is hopefully more straightforward the rule #1, but if it isn’t don’t fret.
 Like rule #1, let’s work through an example to illustrate how straightforward it is.
 For consistency, let us use Berkshire Hathaway in this example again.
 Using your online stock brokerage (again, you can also use many other free tools such as Yahoo Finance and Google Finance) we can look up some basic information on Berkshire Hathaway.

-As of writing, the price and average earnings of Berkshire are:
+As of writing, the price and book value of Berkshire are:

 Potential Value Stocks